NovaVoidHowl/z3y-Shader-Picker/README.md

 ## Installation

+>[!caution]
+> While the application has info on 2019 compatibility it itself is not compatible with that version of unity the oldest
+>version it has been tested on is 2021.3\
+> you can directly view the compatibility lists [here](Assets\Resources\z3ysp\versionsupport.json)

 > [!note]
 > Options 1 and 2 require that you have git installed on your system\
 > See the following links for installer links:\